 Introverts need social interaction, just like extroverts.
 How can you manage that, whilst working from home and not meeting people?

 What does the term introvert mean?
 It's not what most people assume!
-Plus ideas for introvert & leaders to to improve productivity, creativity and confidence.
+Plus ideas to improve productivity, creativity and confidence.

-Introverts feel exhausted after too much social interaction, needing recovery time.
-Active recovery is about recovering more quickly, how do you manage your recovery?
+Introverts may feel exhausted after socialising.
+Active recovery is about speeding introvert recovery time, how do you manage your recovery?

 Michael Anderson explains how you can be an introvert and a successful business leader.